-Students already have much to look after like class assignments and tests, keeping them really busy.
+Students already have much to look after, like class assignments and tests, keeping them really busy.
 The interns may work all day and night in remote internships.
-You could operate for the times that you want since you work remotely and do not travel to an office.
+You could operate for the times you want since you work remotely and do not travel to an office.

 Acquiring Industry Knowledge

 College and school prepare you for professional life.
 They do a good job, and without a doubt, you've learned plenty from professors and textbooks.
 But no matter how detailed they are, they don't provide the full picture.